emqx/HBridge/README.md

 HBridge also provides some extra features:

 - Message processing: It means that HBridge can do some processing on the message.
-It currently supports a simple `SQL`-like grammar, which can be found at [Configuration](#2-Configuration) part.
+It currently supports a simple `SQL`-like grammar, which can be found at **Configuration** part.
-  + `saveMsg`: Save all messages to disk.
-  + `modifyTopic`: Modify matched topic to a new one.
-  + `modifyField`: Modify certain field of payload in a message to a new value (if the field exists).

 - Mountpoint: It means that you can set a mountpoint for each broker the bridge connects to.
 The mountpoint will be combined with the original topic when a message is forwarded.
 This is useful to prevent messages from looping between brokers.
 For example, mountpoint `mp/test/` can modify topic `home/room/temp` to `mp/test/home/room/temp`.